 Attendees at in-person events must commit to strictly complying with all applicable local health regulations, as well as all venue and event health and safety requirements.
 The specific requirements may vary from event to event, and will be communicated prior to and during the event.
 Attendees’ obligations include without limitation complying with all requirements prior to attending the event (such as confirming vaccination status and/or test result status, when applicable) as well as safety procedures while at the event (such as wearing masks, socially distancing, and avoiding contact if you begin to feel unwell).
 Please visit the Register page for more information on current safety and health guidelines for the event.

 If an attendee fails to comply with any COVID-19 health and safety requirement, The Linux Foundation may take appropriate corrective action, which could include immediate removal from the event and venue without a refund, and/or imposing a temporary or permanent ban on an individual’s participation in future Linux Foundation events.

 If you witness an attendee failing to comply with any COVID-19 health and safety requirements, please report it to a member of the conference staff immediately.
 You are also encouraged to contact Angela Brown, Senior VP & General Manager of Events, at email@example.com.

-If you are planning to attend an upcoming event, whether in-person or virtually and have concerns regarding another individual who may be present, please contact Deb Giles, Senior Event Manager, at email@example.com.
+If you are planning to attend an upcoming event, whether in-person or virtually and have concerns regarding another individual who may be present, please contact Deb Giles, Event Director, at firstname.lastname@example.org.
 Precautions will be taken to ensure your comfort and safety, including, but not limited to providing an escort, prepping onsite event staff, keeping victim and harasser from attending the same talks/social events and providing onsite contact cell phone numbers for immediate contact.